Air Traffic Management

 Bringing Advanced Traffic Simulation and Visualization Technologies to Help Design and Build the Next-Generation ATM System

 The U.S. Federal Aviation Administration (FAA) is embarking on an ambitious project to upgrade the nation’s air traffic management (ATM) systems.
 Each team under the FAA Systems Engineering 2020 (SE2020) IDIQ will need an integrated, distributed modeling and synthetic simulation environment to try out their new systems and concepts.
 Aircraft manufacturers will need to upgrade their aircraft engineering simulators to model the new ATM environment in order to test their equipment in realistic synthetic environments.

 MÄK saves our customers time, effort, cost, and risk by applying our distributed simulation expertise and suite of tools to ATM simulation.
 We provide cost effective, open solutions to meet ATM visualization and simulation requirements, in the breadth of application areas:

 - Control Tower Training

 VT MÄK is in a unique position to help your company in this process.
 Many players in the aviation space already use MÄK products for simulation, visualization, and interoperability.
 For the ATM community we can offer:

-Simulation.
-VR-Forces can be used to develop specific models for non-commercial aviation entities such as UAVs, fighter aircraft, rogue aircraft, people on the ground, ground vehicles, etc. In addition, as an open toolkit, VR-Forces may well be preferred in many labs over the closed ATC simulators.
+- Simulation.
+VR-Forces is an easy to use CGF used to develop specific models for non-commercial aviation entities such as UAVs, fighter aircraft, rogue aircraft, people on the ground, ground vehicles, etc. In addition, as an open toolkit, VR-Forces may well be preferred in many labs over the closed ATC simulators.